kgrid-objects/kgrid-objects.github.io/README.md

 ### Sample Knowledge Objects
 The [Example KO](https://github.com/kgrid-objects/example-kos) repository contains a collection of KGrid Knowledge Objects that demonstrate features of the grid, good development practices and useful tools.
-* [Hello World](https://github.com/kgrid-objects/example-kos/hello-world) - Simple KO designed as a starting point.
+* Hello World - Simple KO designed as a starting point.
 Demostrates a project structure the includes unit testing and scripts to package the KO deposit.
-* [BMI Calculator](https://github.com/kgrid-objects/example-kos/ri-bmicalc) -  Simple KO designed to calculate BMI based on height and weight.
+* BMI Calculator -  Simple KO designed to calculate BMI based on height and weight.
 Demostrates passing mulitple attributes.
-* [Minimum Viable](https://github.com/kgrid-objects/example-kos/mvo-kgrid) -  Simple KO designed demostrate the smallest amount of information needed to get KO
+* Minimum Viable -  Simple KO designed to demostrate the smallest amount of information needed to get KO started

 ### Working Knowledge Object Collections
 These are Knowledge Objects currently under development